-Looking for the out-of-the-box Push developer integration guide?
+Looking for the basic push notification developer integration guide?
 Find it here.

 This optional and advanced implementation guide covers ways to leverage a custom FirebaseMessagingService subclass to get the most out of your push messages.
 Included is a custom use case built by our team, accompanying code snippets, and guidance on logging analytics.
 Visit our Braze Demo Repository here!
 Note that this implementation guide is centered around a Kotlin implementation, but Java snippets are provided for those interested.

 Braze notifications are sent as data messages, which means that your application will always have a chance to respond and perform behavior accordingly, even in the background (this is in contrast to notification messages, which can be handled automatically by the system when your app is in the background).
 As such, your application will have a chance to customize the experience by, for example displaying personalized UI elements within the notification delivered to the notification tray.
 While implementing push in this way may be unfamiliar to some, one of our well-known features at Braze, Push Stories, are a prime example of using custom view components to create an engaging experience!

 Android imposes some limitations on what components can be used to implement custom notification views.
 Notification view layouts must only contain View objects compatible with the RemoteViews framework.

 Push notifications can display user-specific information inside a custom view hierarchy.
-The following example shows a push notification after a user has completed a specific task (Braze LAB course) and is now encouraged to expand this notification to check their progress.
+The following example shows a push notification after a user has completed a specific task (Braze Learning course) and is now encouraged to expand this notification to check their progress.
 The information provided here is user-specific and can be fired off as a session is completed or specific user action is taken by leveraging an API trigger.

 To set up a personalized push in the dashboard, you must register the specific category you would like to be displayed.
 Set the appropriate user attributes you would like the message to show within the key-value pairs using standard Liquid.
 These views can be personalized based on specific user attributes of a specific user profile.